MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2026-02-10-How-to-Govern-the-Power-Platform-Default-Environment.md

 ## Why the Default Environment Is Always the First Governance Decision

 Every Power Platform tenant starts with the same thing.
 A Default Environment that already exists, that everyone can access, and that feels harmless because it was there before anyone made a decision.
 That is exactly why it becomes a problem so quickly.
+In Part 0, I talked about how governance starts with mindset, not settings.
+The Default Environment is where that mindset gets tested immediately.
 The Default Environment does not wait for governance to be ready.
 It quietly becomes the place where people try things, solve small problems, and accidentally create things that matter.
 It is a bit like moving through a level that looks simple at first, until hidden passages, shortcuts, and drops reveal how much depth was there all along.

 What makes the Default Environment dangerous is not that it is powerful.
 It is that it is vague.
 There is no clear purpose attached to it.
 No shared understanding of what is allowed there and what is not.
 For makers it feels like neutral ground.
 For admins it often feels like a box full of snakes.
 In reality it becomes the first development environment, the first production environment, and the first place where responsibility dissolves.